 "Everything I do, I do it for you".
 Eddie Money says it at least once, every show.
 And he means it.
-This straight up rock and roll icon has been making music and delivering it to his fans since the mid 70's, and wouldn't have it any other way.
-With hits like "Two Tickets To Paradise", "Baby Hold On", "Walk On Water", "Think I'm In Love" and "Shakin", Eddie continues to be one of the hardest working men in rock and roll.
+This rock and roll icon has been making music and delivering it to his fans since the mid '70s, and wouldn't have it any other way.
+With hits like "Two Tickets To Paradise", "Baby Hold On", "Walk On Water", "Think I'm In Love" and "Shakin", Eddie continues to be one of the hardest-working men in rock and roll.

 Performing a compact 150 or so shows every year, Eddie is always touring, somewhere.
 "My fans are the best, most loyal fans a guy could ask for.
 They keep coming back for more and I'm not gonna stop until they make me stop".
-Next year Eddie celebrates his 25th anniversary as a staple in a sometimes-finicky business.
 He has recorded over a dozen albums of his own, and has done numerous projects in television and film.
-Spring 2001's David Spade film "Joe Dirt" features Eddie Money as Joe Dirt's rock and roll idol.
-Last season he turned up as Mimi's ex-husband in an episode of "The Drew Carey Show".
-He's currently working on theme songs for Arena Football and Major League Baseball.
-And as the 2001 touring season kicks off, chances are you'll find him coming to a city near you.
+Spring 2001's David Spade film "Joe Dirt" featured Eddie Money as Joe Dirt's rock and roll idol.
+Money even made an appearance in an episode of "The Drew Carey Show".
+He's also worked on theme songs for Arena Football and Major League Baseball.
+And as the next touring season kicks off, chances are you'll find him coming to a city near you.
 "I like getting involved in a lot of different projects, weather it's singing the National Anthem at a professional sporting event or doing a gig for the charities I support or having my kids drag me through amusement park openings, I need to keep moving", says Money.

 "Touring and writing is my life.
 It's who I am and what I do.
-And I don't see it changing any time in the near future", Eddie says of his immediate future.
+And I don't see it changing any time in the near future", Eddie says.
 "Hey, I get to get up every day and do what I love.
-Why change that?" .
+Why change that?"